 As soon as the series was complete, Maria blasted the island.
 Friends darkly joked he had caused the natural disaster: “Hey, Adál, you better watch out what project you’re working on, because you’re being prophetic, you don’t know what kind of stuff you’re going to stir up.”
 The haunting image of Adriana Santiago, fully submerged in a gauzy white dress, open-mouthed, and holding a diapered baby above the surface, captures the struggle for preservation I heard echoed over and over.

 And yet, in the wake of the potentially island-ending storm, Adál is committed to staying.
 He left New York to be closer to family and because he was tired of making art about Puerto Rico and its people from a distance.
-Always an artist influenced by his surroundings, he said, “I see this as an opportunity to create art that’s based on this crisis and to try to have a more positive and forward-looking vision.”“Hurricane Maria was not merely a setback or temporary disaster.
-The threat was existential.
-Would the island ever recover enough to support full lives and future generations?”
+Always an artist influenced by his surroundings, he said, “I see this as an opportunity to create art that’s based on this crisis and to try to have a more positive and forward-looking vision.”

 What is the role of art in times of tragedy?
 What should writers and artists do with their talents?
 Many Puerto Ricans, desperate to help their communities and to return to their creative selves, have dived into new projects.
 Adál and I met with art historian Mercedes Trelles, who wrote the introduction to “Puerto Ricans Underwater,” in the open courtyard of San Juan’s Museum of Contemporary Art (known as the MAC).
 The ceiling fans weren’t working, and the air was stuffy and buzzing with mosquitoes, but a new exhibit featured recent acquisitions to the permanent collection.
 Called “Entredichos,” the exhibit showcases the diversity of people and artistic talents on the island and is intended to question the status quo.
 To translate what MAC director Marianne Rodríguez wrote in her introduction, “The exhibition is our response to a moment of great collective danger facing Puerto Rico; the situation aggravated by the hurricanes has increased the need for community organization and for the construction of more significant bases of social and political power for Puerto Ricans.
 We therefore feel the urgency of responding with our own voice to the greater level of international interest in our socioeconomic situation and to the many visions, informed and ignorant, both on and off the island, of our history and our complex political relationship with the United States.”
 Marianne pointed out during our visit that the works become increasingly political—increasingly critical of US colonial power—as one walks through the exhibit.